honestbleeps/BabelExt/README.md

 Then, download PhantomJS (http://phantomjs.org), which is used to build and deploy extensions.

 In UNIX-based OSes, run `./bin/build.sh build` to build packages, and `./bin/build.sh release` to release them.

-The build system hasn't been tested under Windows yet - your best bet is probably to look at the shell script and write a Windows equivalent.
+The build system hasn't been tested under Windows yet - your best bet is probably to look at the scripts and write a Windows equivalent.
 If it's any good, please send in a patch!

 **IMPORTANT SAFARI NOTE:** Safari has a "security feature" that is not documented, gives no user feedback at all, and can be a HUGE time sink if you don't know about it!
 If you have any